-JERSEY CITY, N.J.
-December 16, 2022 — CargoNet® reports that supply chain theft activity is extremely elevated and believes it will continue into the holiday season as experienced cargo thieves will seek to exploit a target-rich environment of unattended trucks and closed warehouses.
-Theft and fraud complaints filed with CargoNet between August 1 and December 14 are up 27% year-over-year.
-Complaints filed between December 1 and December 14 are up 40% year-over-year.
+JERSEY CITY, N.J., December 18, 2023 — CargoNet® reports that supply chain theft activity remains extremely high and believes it will continue into the holiday season as experienced cargo thieves will seek to exploit a target-rich environment of unattended trucks and closed warehouses.

-CargoNet examined theft data between December 23 and January 2 for the past 5 holiday seasons to help supply chain professionals mitigate theft this holiday.
-In this analysis, there were 176 incidents reported to CargoNet and the average cargo theft was valued at $116,030.
+CargoNet has reviewed theft data from a ten-day analysis period spanning December 23 to January 2 for the past 5 years to help supply chain professionals secure their supply chains for the upcoming holiday.
+In this analysis, there were 205 incidents reported to CargoNet, and the average cargo theft was valued at $121,473.
 The number of incidents increased progressively each year.
-Last holiday season, there were 42 incidents reported between December 23 and January 2.
+Last holiday season, there were 56 incidents reported between December 23 and January 2.

-As always, CargoNet encourages victims to report any suspicious activity to law enforcement immediately and contact CargoNet at 888-595-2638 only after law enforcement has been notified and there are no immediate threats to life or property.
-Have a happy and safe holiday season!
+We expect that both strategic cargo thefts and theft of unattended, loaded conveyances will remain at elevated levels throughout the holiday period.
+Please report any suspicious activity to law enforcement immediately and contact CargoNet only after law enforcement has been notified and there are no immediate threats to life or property.

 - $507,105 theft of tequila from Tampa, Florida